canonical/charmed-kubeflow-documentation/docs/how-to/manage/configure-custom-bucket-for-pipelines.rst

 KFP Profile Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Update the `default pipeline root <https://www.kubeflow.org/docs/components/pipelines/concepts/pipeline-root>`_ for pipeline Runs across all Profiles, which includes the schema for, the name of and the path to the bucket, via its ``default_pipeline_root`` `configuration option <https://charmhub.io/kfp-profile-controller/configurations>`_, e.g.:
+Update the `default pipeline root <https://www.kubeflow.org/docs/components/pipelines/concepts/pipeline-root>`_ for pipeline Runs across all Profiles, which includes the schema for, the name of and the path to the bucket, via its ``default_pipeline_root`` `configuration <https://charmhub.io/kfp-profile-controller/configurations>`_, e.g.:

 .. code-block:: bash